winner of The Moth Poetry Prize 2020

 Work by Michael Wann was also highly commended.

 The winner of The Moth Art Prize 2016

 David Piddock was born in the Midlands in the UK, studied Fine Art at the Royal Academy Schools in the mid eighties and has been in London ever since.
 Now in mid-career, his work is widely collected and in public collections including the Museum of London.
-He is represented by Adam Gallery and has just completed an exhibition at the Muse Gallery, which featured almost all the work submitted to the Moth Art Prize.
+He is represented by Adam Gallery and has just completed an exhibition at the Muse Gallery.

 Work by Carrie Marill and Sarah Leonard was also highly commended.